pseudoyu/yu-blog/content/en/posts/ideas/review/weekly_review_20220731.md

 As a result, productivity during after-work hours is hard to guarantee.
 Sometimes, I even force myself to do things.
 I resonate with a group member's description:

 > "I'm now learning with a focus on weekly reports.
-Every time I want to completely lie down, I think about what to do if I haven't written the weekly report, and then I sit up in shock as if rising from my deathbed."
+Every time I want to completely lie down, I think about what to do if I haven't written the weekly review, and then I sit up in shock as if rising from my deathbed."

 Reflecting on the reasons for this state, I feel that I still find it difficult to get the improvement I want from work.
 Instead, it often consumes my spirit, and the time after work is not enough to recover, causing my productivity to be completely destroyed.
 Although there are indeed no task quantity regulations or external deadlines, I still often have some self-reproach.
 This is far from the ideal living state I pursue.